top of page

 How will 106West handle product returns?

-The pilot program has standards of procedure (SOP) for products returns.
+The program has standards of procedure (SOP) for products returns.
 This SOP should not differ much from your current procedure for product returns.

 How will 106West handle lost/damaged goods?

-The pilot program has an SOP for lost/damaged goods.
+The program has an SOP for lost/damaged goods.
 This SOP should not differ much from your current procedure for lost/damaged goods.
 Until the goods are received by 106West, the goods are the responsibility of the distributor.
 Once the goods are received by 106West, the goods are the responsibility of 106West.
 Once the goods are delivered to the end customer, the goods are the responsibility of the end customer.
 106West will have appropriate bonding and insurance in place for the pilot program.
 106West will keep delivery logs, timestamps, and photos of delivery operations.

 How will 106West staff the pilot program?